mikhaelamartin/Zaful-Classification/README.md

 #### The Optimal Number of Features is 2
 ![](https://github.com/mikhaelamartin/Zaful-Classification/blob/master/jupyter%20notebooks/All%20Features%20-%20Elbow%20Plot.png "All Features - PCA Plot")

-## Most Relevant Words per Cluster
 #### Both Clusters Contained Similar Words
 ![](https://github.com/mikhaelamartin/Zaful-Classification/blob/master/jupyter%20notebooks/All%20Features%20-%20Cluster%20WordClouds.png "All Features - Cluster Wordclouds")

-## PC1 Describes Variation in Clusters Much More than PC2
 #### Despite Optimal Clustering, the Data Was Still Hard to Group
 PC1 contains more than 26% of the variation in data, yet the two clusters looked like four.
 ![](https://github.com/mikhaelamartin/Zaful-Classification/blob/master/jupyter%20notebooks/All%20Features%20-%20PCA.png "All Features - PCA")